length

 DAILY DETAILS

-Your day begins at the topmost northern part of the Grampians Peaks Trail for today’s walk and the Mount Zero carpark with an option to climb nearby Mount Zero, the top of the Grampians Range.
+Your day begins at the northernmost point of the Grampians Peaks Trail at the Mount Zero Car Park.
+There is an option to climb nearby Mount Zero, which takes you to the most northerly peak in the Grampians.
+This walk will add 2.5km to your day.

-Start ascending the Grampians peak trail to the top of Mount Stapylton, passing some incredibly eroded rock formations and views back over the plains.
-We’ll continue along the escarpment with sweeping dramatic views of the Grampians range before us until we descend through a gorge and towards the Stapylton campground.
-There is an optional walk from here to look at the nearby Namadidgj shelter.
-You then return on an easy track passing through the Stapylton Amphitheatre looking up at the spectacular red cliffs of one of Victoria’s tallest and steepest former rock-climbing sites, the Taipan wall.
+Start ascending the Grampians Peaks Trail to the top of Mount Stapylton.
+You’ll pass some incredible eroded rock formations and have epic views back over the plains.
+Continue along the escarpment until you descend through a gorge and towards Stapylton Campground.
+You then return on an easy track passing through the Stapylton Amphitheatre looking up at the spectacular red cliffs of one of Victoria’s tallest and steepest former rock-climbing sites, the Taipan Wall.

 Overnight: Halls Gap

-This morning you will pick up the trail again at Stapylton campground, where you visited the previous day.
-From here you begin a hike up to and over the ridge line which will take you to Coppermine track and road intersection and then climb up a fantastically eroded ridge, with great views of the central Grampians before you.
-Eventually, you will begin dropping down following a tributary of Briggs creak and passing by Barigar hikers campsite.
-From here it’s a further 4km to your finish at Roses Gap road.
+This morning you begin at Stapylton Campground.
+You can start your day with an optional 1.1km walk to Ngamadjidj Shelter to see ancient rock art, one of the few art sites in the Grampians open to the public.
+After meeting up with the trail from yesterday’s walk, you begin a hike up to and over the ridgeline, which will take you to Coppermine Track and road intersection and then climb up a fantastically eroded ridge, with great views of the central Grampians before you.
+Eventually, you will begin dropping down following a tributary of Briggs Creek and passing by Barigar Hikers Camp.
+From here it’s a further 4km to your finish at Roses Gap Road.
 You’ll pass striking orange and grey cliffs and have wonderful views of the imposing Mount Difficult range in front of you.

 Overnight: Halls Gap